ROAP ASIA – 2024 EDITION

 Vyapak is a member of the ROAP Steering Committee and was part of the faculty for the first ROAP Asia edition in 2021.

 Dato’ Sunil Abraham is a partner at Cecil Abraham & Partners.
 He specialises in Corporate and Commercial, Banking and Securities, Media, Telecommunications, Public & Administrative and Environmental Law disputes as well as in Arbitration disputes.
-He has significant advocacy experience before the High Court of Malaya, Court of Appeal of Malaysia, and Federal Court of Malaysia as well as before arbitral tribunals.
+He has significant advocacy experience before the High Court, Court of Appeal and Federal Court and before arbitral tribunals.

-He has been recognised as a leading individual by Legal 500 Asia Pacific, Benchmark Litigation and Asialaw Profiles as well as being ranked by Chambers & Partners Asia Pacific in the area of dispute resolution.
+He has been recognised as a leading individual by Legal 500 Asia Pacific, Benchmark Litigation Asialaw Profiles as well as being ranked by Chambers & Partners Asia Pacific in the area of dispute resolution.
+He has also been recognised in Who’s Who Legal as a Future Leader in Arbitration.
 In 2016, he was named by Asian Legal Business in the Top 40 Under 40 Practitioners in Asia.
-In 2021, he was named as a Future Leader in the field of Arbitration by Who’ Who Legal.

 Ara Cho is a partner at Peter & Kim in Seoul.
 As a Korean qualified lawyer since 2011, Ara has represented clients in numerous international arbitrations under the rules of the ICC, LCIA, SIAC, and KCAB, seated in various jurisdictions and governed by various legal systems including English, Canadian, Japanese and Korean law.